-0145 Tydings Hall, 314-7703 Acting Director: Edy Kaufman
+0145 Tydings Hall, 314-7703 Director: Ernest Wilson

-The Center for International Development and Conflict Management is a research center focusing on the management and resolution of protracted conflict in the world today.
-Established in 1981, the Center has a staff com-posed of University faculty, visiting fellows and associates involved in study of contemporary international and intercommunal conflicts, including their causes, dynamics, management strategies and peaceful resolution.
+The Center for International Development and Conflict Management is a research center in the Department of Government and Politics focusing on the management and resolution of protracted conflict in the world today.
+Established in 1981, the Center has a staff composed of University faculty, visiting fellows, and associates involved in study of contemporary international and intercommunal conflicts, including their causes, dynamics, management strategies, and peaceful resolution.

-Center for Substance Abuse Research (CESAR) Director: Eric D. Wish, 403-8329
+Center for Substance Abuse Research (CESAR)

+Director: Eric D. Wish, 403-8329

 Established in 1990, CESAR is a research unit co-sponsored by the College of Behavioral and Social Sciences and the College of Health and Human Performance.
-CESAR staff gather, analyze, and disseminate timely information on issues of substance abuse, and monitor alcohol- and druguse indicators throughout Maryland.
-CESAR aids state and local governments in responding to the problem of substance abuse by providing the above stated information, as well as technical assistance and research.
-Faculty members from across campus are involved with CESARbased research, creating a center in which substance abuse issues are analyzed from multidisciplinary perspectives.
+CESAR staff gather, analyze, and disseminate timely information on issues of substance abuse and monitor alcohol- and druguse indicators throughout Maryland.
+CESAR aids state and local governments in responding to the problem of substance abuse by providing the above-stated information, as well as technical assistance and research.
+Faculty members from across campus are involved with CESAR-based $\,$ research, creating a center in which substance-abuse issues are analyzed from multidisciplinary perspectives.
 Students obtain advanced technical training and hands-on experience through their involvement in original surveys and research.